nextcloud/gallery/documentation/Album configuration.md

 * in case only the sort `order` variable has been found, the sort configuration will be ignored and the script will keep looking for a valid configuration in upper folders

 ## Tips
+* To enable a feature such as native SVG in a public share, you need to create in that folder a configuration file containing that feature
-* If you share a folder publicly, don't forget to add all the files you link to inside the shared folder as the user won't have access to files stored in the parent folder
+* If you share a folder publicly, don't forget to add all the files you link to (description.md or copyright.md per example) inside the shared folder as the user won't have access to files stored in the parent folder
 * Since people can download a whole folder as an archive, it's usually best to include all files within a shared folder as opposed to adding text directly in the configuration file

 ## Examples